tmosest/codingmoses-blog-md-only/24-homelab.md

 Anyway, sorry for that rant... but Warp was really awesome on Windows it helped me fix my python environment with ease.
 I was able to walk away and check the 3D printer.
 However, on mac it seems to screw me over more than help most of the time.
 The AI part anyway.
 Like it just broke my platform ini file by adding the platform twice while removing something else that it wanted to try as a test.
 I still recommend it for Mac as it is really good at remembering your commands and recommending them based on simple pattern recognmition and it is surpirising how much time that saves alone.

+# Pi Hawk Down...

+There is nothing wrong with it but we need to continue forwards!
+Next goal would be to flash the OS onto the PI.

+# Chat GPT proof reader...

+Well since I can't read and I have few friends left... rapture man...
+I have found one in my head... well in my local cloud...
+We can now ask them to improve our articles and compare them...
+Here are some test samples.
+Need to work on optimizing the prompt.